Vietnam.vn - Nền tảng quảng bá Việt Nam

 A simulated image of Perucetus colossus in its coastal habitat.
 Photo: CNN

-Discovered the largest fossil animal ever on earth, picture 2
+Discovered the largest fossil animal ever on Earth, picture 2

-The skeletal structure of Perucetus “was made of extremely dense and strong bone,” Bianucci said.
-“The type of thickened, heavy bone that Perucetus has is not found in any living cetacean.”
+Bianucci said the skeletal structure of Perucetus “was made up of extremely dense and strong bones.
+The type of thickened and heavy bones that Perucetus has is not found in any living cetacean.”

-The discovery is the latest result of a team of researchers who began in 2006 in the Ica Valley in southern Peru “at one of the most important fossil vertebrate assemblages of the Cenozoic Era” that took place about 66 million years ago.
+The discovery is the latest result of a team of researchers that began in 2006 in the Ica Valley in southern Peru “at one of the most important fossil vertebrate assemblages of the Cenozoic Era” that took place about 66 million years ago.

 Mai Anh (according to CNN)